11ty/eleventy-base-blog/src/posts/2021/privacy-gdpr.md

 ---
-pageTitle: Privacy - how GDPR is meant to work
+title: Privacy - how GDPR is meant to work
 date: 2021-02-03
 tags: web
 ---